sprakhar12/PatientPortal-SRS-Scrum-Report/README.md

 # PatientPortal_SRS_Reports

-Subject - Software Engineering
+Concentration - Software Engineering

-University - University of Texas at San Antonio, USA

-Program- Master

 Team Members - 4

-## Group Project on Software Requirements Specification (SRS) of a Patient Portal using SCRUM method
+## Group Project on Software Requirements Specification (SRS) of a Patient Portal using SCRUM methodology

 • An introduction of the Patient Portal SRS